-Turn your body side on and bunny hop laterally up and down your ladder.
-It is important to keep your upper body straight up and down on this one.
+Turn your body side on and bunny hops laterally up and down your ladder.
+It is important to keep your upper body straight up and down on this option from the agility ladder workout options list.
 If you lean to build momentum, you will fall at the end.

 Workout #2: Quick Feet Ladder Drills

-This workout again involves three moves that are done in sequence for 60 seconds each.
-Complete four rounds with no rest.
+This ladder footwork drills workout again involves three moves that are done in sequence for 60 seconds each.
+Complete four ladder workout rounds with no rest.

 Exercise #1: Lateral One Leg Bunny Hop

-Turn side on and jump laterally with your inside leg only, keeping the other foot elevated.
+Turn side on and jump laterally with your inside leg only, keeping the other foot elevated when performing this ladder workout.
 Keep a slight bend in your jumping knee, maintaining an upright body posture.
 Once you reach the end of your ladder, come back on the inside leg.

 Exercise #2: Icky Shuffle